About

 • Significant experience in training rescue or ‘last chance’ horses and ponies with behavior issues

-• 15+ years training experience in ground work: horsemanship, ground driving, lunging, round penning, desensitization
+• 25+ years starting and training experience in ground work: horsemanship, ground driving, lunging, round penning, desensitization

-• 25+ years grourndwork experience: lungeing, round penning, ground driving, showmanship, desensitization.
+• 30+ years groundwork experience: longing, round penning, ground driving, showmanship, desensitization.

 • 16 years showing experience: Hunter/Jumper, Jumpers, Equitation, Western Pleasure, Bareback, Showmanship, 4-H. Competed at Local, State, Regional, and National levels.